celadari/json-logic-scala/docs/_posts/evaluator-define-custom-operator.md

 Let's implement an operator "expN" that takes two input $$X$$, $$N$$ and computes:
 $$\sum_{n=1}^{N} \frac{X^{n}}{n!}$$

-The only remaining thing is to do is manually pass the information about the "expN" operator as an `MethodConf` object to the `EvaluatorLogicConf.createConf` method.
+The only thing left to do is manually pass the information about the "expN" operator as an `MethodConf` object to the `EvaluatorLogicConf.createConf` method.